Myanmar Extended-A

+Graphical representation of the Myanmar Extended-A Unicode block.
+Hatched boxes indicate non-assigned code points.

 Myanmar Extended-A is a Unicode block containing Myanmar characters for writing the Khamti Shan and Aiton languages.

 Block

 The block has eleven variation sequences defined for standardized variants.
 They use (VS01) to denote the dotted letters used for the Khamti, Aiton, and Phake languages.
 (Note that this is font dependent.
 For example, the Padauk font supports some of the dotted forms.)